jimsonjames0/CS-576-Final-Project/README.md

 ## Summary

-This project demonstrates a full pipeline for transforming a traditional CNN-based keyword spotting model into a spiking neural network suitable for neuromorphic hardware.
+This project demonstrates a complete end-to-end neuromorphic keyword spotting pipline:
+1. A high-accuracy Convolutional Neural Network reaches ~80–85% accuracy on SpeechCommands and serves as the ANN baseline
+2. A spiking neural network (snnTorch) is trained from scratch using surrogate gradients and achieves ~16% accuracy, with sparse spike activity aligned with neuromorphic computation principles
+3. Both the CNN and SNN classification heads are executed on an Intel Loihi–compatible emulator using Nengo and Nengo-Loihi
+   a.
+CNN → Loihi classifier accuracy: 20%
+   b.
+SNN → Loihi classifier accuracy: 14%
+4. An evaluation framework compares accuracy, spikes, and performance across ANN, SNN, and neuromorphic Loihi models

+This illustrates the core trade-off in neuromorphic computing: lower accuracy but significantly sparser computation, enabling theoretical energy gains.

 The system leverages conventional training, spiking conversion, and Loihi emulation to explore accuracy, spike activity, and energy-style behavior.
-The framework is modular and extendable, enabling further research in neuromorphic keyword spotting and low-power SNN design.
+The modular pipeline enables further extensions including improved coding strategies, backprop-trained SNNs, and real-hardware deployment on Intel Loihi 1/2.